EdenEast/nyx/config/.config/nvim/readme.md

 The interesting part of my configuration is how plugins are defined and configured.
 All of this is defined in the file [pack.lua](./lua/eden/core/pack.lua).
 To set up packer we check all the files located in the path `lua/eden/modules/*.lua` All these files return a table with a `plugins` key.
 The values of these keys are collected and sent to packer.
-In these files they can also optionaly return a `before` and `after` key.
+In these files they can also optionally return a `before` and `after` key.
 These are defined as function that will be executed before plugin loading and after plugin loading.